Information for those exploring college programs for the neurodiverse:

 We believe that college is possible for every student, but at the same time, not every student may be certain that higher education is their next step after graduating from high school.
 For this reason, we have immersive experiences options for potential and incoming college students.
 Email OIPE@umsl.edu for details or to schedule a visit.

-Does OIPE offer true college programs or are you only teaching life skills?
+Does OIPE offer a true college experience?

-Succeed, Succeed+, and Link incorporate college curriculum with independent living, vocational and social skills, and self-determination building techniques that benefit adults with intellectual and developmental disabilities.
+Succeed, Plus, and Link incorporate college curriculum with independent living, vocational and social skills, and self-determination building techniques that benefit adults with intellectual and developmental disabilities.
 We offer a true inclusive college experience.
 This implies graded coursework, vocational training, internships, and opportunities for federal work-study.
 Students enrolled in the OIPE programs are able to join student organizations and participate in campus activities.
 They are also expected to manage their routines and will be treated equally in accordance with the Title IX federal law.

 We don't have family or friends who live in St. Louis.
 How may my new/transfer student socialize or make connections at UMSL?